Assigning Custom Page Styles in FrameMaker

 In the Marker Type field, select PageStyle from the drop-down list.

 If the PageStyle marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in FrameMaker” on page 81.
+For more information, refer to “Implementing Online Features in FrameMaker”.

 In the Marker Text field, type the name of the custom page style the Stationery designer configured for your Stationery.